devunt/purple-line/README.md

 This will build and install the plugin into your home directory.
 Builds are only tested on Arch Linux and a recent Ubuntu for now.

-Easy to install packages will not be available until I get all the main features implemented.

 Implemented
 -----------